publiccodenet/SpaceCraft/Notes/README-GITHUB.md

-# CraftSpace GitHub Integration
+# SpaceCraft GitHub Integration

-This document describes the GitHub-based continuous integration, continuous deployment (CI/CD), and development infrastructure for the CraftSpace project.
+This document describes the GitHub-based continuous integration, continuous deployment (CI/CD), and development infrastructure for the SpaceCraft project.

 ## Overview

-CraftSpace leverages GitHub Actions for automated building, testing, and deployment of its multi-component architecture.
+SpaceCraft leverages GitHub Actions for automated building, testing, and deployment of its multi-component architecture.
 This infrastructure enables developers to work efficiently on different parts of the system while maintaining integration across components.
 The CI/CD system handles everything from Unity WebGL compilation to collection processing and deployment to various environments.

 ## .github Directory Structure